 Dance fosters both singularity and collectivity in artistic education, offering invaluable training to operate within the immediate and interconnected contemporary professional world.
 Considering the impact on dance of major shifts in contemporary culture, such as the influence of media and technology on young people, this roundtable event in May 2018 sought to gather the perspectives of a wide range of dance educators and academics on issues of dance training in the UK.
 We examined the different approaches to dance training and their relations within and to the wider professional context.
 Watch the video here.

 In Conversation With Series

 In 2018, the CPPR launched the 'In Conversation With' Series.
-In the first, titled Performance and Migration, Dr Marilena Zaroulia, Senior Lecturer in Drama, welcomed Dr Emma Cox from the Department of Drama, Theatre and Dance, RHUL.
+In the first, titled Performance and Migration, Dr Marilena Zaroulia, Senior Lecturer in Drama, welcomed Dr Emma Cox from the Department of Drama, Theatre and Dance, Royal Holloway Univ. of London.
 This conversation took place on 20 April 2018.
+Watch the video here.

 With some people enjoying the right to cross borders freely while many others have to find 'illegal' ways of fleeing war, poverty, prosecution and climate change, what kinds of artistic responses are generated in response to migration?
 Drawing on their individual and joint research, Emma and Marilena discussed various recent examples of performance and visual arts which engage with refugees and migration.
 They considered the role of images and words in this context, while probing some of the difficult feelings that art about migration often elicits.
 Watch the video here.